 A contemporary and historical study of criminal justice and its relationship with the public, the press and other governmental agencies.
-Evaluation of law enforcement, judicial and correction problems and practices in society today.
-Prerequisite: CRIM 202
+Evaluation of law enforcement, judicial and correction problems and practices

-CRIM 220 Ethics in Criminal Justice S even (3 SH)
+CRIM 220 Ethics in Criminal Justice

 Potential ethical controversies confronting the criminal justice process and law enforcement agencies.
 Special attention given to contemporary ethical issues in the administration of justice.
 Prerequisite: CRIM 202